muddery/muddery/OUTPUTS.md

             "max_mp": <character's max mp>,
             "mp": <current mp>}}
 ```
-These data send to the client whenever the character's data change or the player login.
-It includes `hp`, `mp`, `exp` and other attributes.
+These are character's attributes, include `hp`, `mp`, `exp` and other values.
+These data are sent to the client whenever the a player logs in or a character's attributes change.

 ### equipments